2E-arly/emerald-code-sparks/client/src/views/Researcher/README.md

 ### 4. Sort/Search Feature
 - Description: Comprehensive filters for searching through students.

+### 5. Assent/Consent Feature
+- Description: Allows researchers to specify data/privacy permissions for each study, enabling students to choose what to allow or deny.

 ## Instructions to Run Locally

 1. Clone the repository: